KITcar-Team/docker-ros-build/README.md

 ## Update Docker Image

 The Docker image will be updated after merging into the master branch at KITcar's GitLab.
-The image on the `master` branch is tagged as `latest`, other branches will create a Docker image tagged with the branch name
+The image on the `master` branch is tagged as `latest`, other branches will create a Docker image tagged with the branch name (for a branch named "example" the tag is "branch_example").

 Because some of our GitLab Runners are low on hard drive memory, we should keep an eye on the size of the Docker image.